-In a post of some months ago, “Down the Pub”, I wrote:
+In a post some months ago, I wrote:

 The Frontier Shack started service in the late 1930s.
-Its conception and design are described in a remarkable pamphlet from Union Pacific, The Frontier Shack, reproduced on the website Streamliner Memories, here.
+Its conception and design are described in a remarkable Union Pacific pamphlet, The Frontier Shack, reproduced on the website Streamliner Memories, see here.

-The pamphlet explains that Walt Kuhn, the storied, Brooklyn-born artist and illustrator, designed and decorated the bar.
-The image above is an actual photo in Kuhn records lodged with Smithsonian Institute, as reproduced on the Streamliner Memories site, see here.
+The pamphlet explained that Walt Kuhn, a Brooklyn-born artist and illustrator, designed and decorated the bar.
+The image above is an actual photo in Kuhn records at Smithsonian Institute, as reproduced on Streamliner Memories site, see here.

 The Smithsonian’s page gives further background on Kuhn’s connection to Union Pacific: